Bowerbird/bowerbird-web/README.md

 Getting Started
 ===============

-To develop for BowerBird, you will need to ensure the following development machine configuration:
+It is assumed that you are familiar with IIS, the Microsoft .Net Framework To develop for BowerBird, you will need to ensure the following development machine configuration:
-* Microsoft Windows 64 bit Environment
+* Microsoft Windows 64 bit Environment running .Net Framework version 4.
 * Visual Studio 2010 installed with MVC3 for web based development
 * Node.js installed and added to the system PATH variable
 * MSBuildTasks - Download and install the MSI from this project: https://github.com/loresoft/msbuildtasks